One of the best decisions I’ve made was to learn how to start a blog.

 There is a number of options you can use for starting a blog such as Wix, Squarespace and Ghost.
 However, for your blog, I strongly recommend setting up a self-hosted WordPress as it’s easy to use, most sustainable for a long-term solution and the only option worth considering if you’re starting a blog with the eventual goal of making money from your website in any shape or form.

-I’ve been running my blog on WordPress powered by Bluehost from the day I learned how to start a blog and I couldn’t be happier with the amount of control, flexibility and long-term growth potential I have over my website.
+I’ve recommend use your blog on WordPress powered by SiteGround.
+From the day you will start a blog.
+You couldn’t be happier with the amount of control, flexibility and long-term growth potential you have over your website.

 3. Pick Your Domain or Blog Name